-External help can be a great help at this stage, as they have the expertise in both property and market matters, plus a fresh non-connected perspective on your property to help come up with some real gems and angles.
+External advice can be a great help at this stage, as they have the expertise in both property and market matters, plus a fresh non-connected perspective on your property to help come up with some real gems and angles.

-And for such advice that actually works, it’s worth paying the price for it as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structure for this advice).
+And for such advice that actually works, it’s worth paying the price for it as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structured for this advice).

 The Role of Property Asset Managers

 Similar to property managers, you do have asset manager jobs where they primarily look at these longer-term angles on properties.
 In reality though they can be the same role or person, and ideally any good asset manager should at least be working closely with a property manager or understand the nuts and bolt of the property and the people involved in order to reflect in wider investment advice.

 The skill set for an asset manager is slightly different though, so an asset manager in addition to grounded property management expertise needs to have more agency and professional experience and skill set, and often contacts within the property market.

 Further Asset Management Help & Resources